Analogy-LogViewer/Analogy.LogViewer.Syncfusion/README.md

 # Analogy.LogViewer.Syncfusion
 Analogy Log Viewer Application (using Syncfusion UI Library).
-This is Work In Progress
+This is Work In Progress.
+Current working version is using DevExpress UI library at the following repo: https://github.com/philips-software/logviewer

 Analogy Log Viewer is multi purpose Log Viewer for Windows Operating systems (with built-in NLog Parser and others).